 Steve Greene did some research on elevated structures, and brought four documents, which he passed out copies to the members.
 The documents are as follows:

 (1) "Our Letters to the Planning Board" by the American Wind Energy Association;

 (2) "Wind Turbines and Noise" by the American Wind Energy Association;

 (3) "Local Energy Tower Rules" by the American Wind Energy Association;

 (4) "Legal Memorandum LU01 - Municipal Regulation of Cellular Telephone Towers and Antennas" by the Department of State.

 Judy stated we could read and digest these documents and discuss them at the next meeting.

 Open Board Discussion:

-At approximately 8:25 PM, Ken Kern made a motion to adjourn the meeting.
-It was seconded by John Pritchard.
-All ayes.
+At approximately 7:50 PM, Lee Phillips made a motion to adjourn the meeting.
+Kenn Kern seconded the motion.
+All Ayes.
 Motion carried.